Updated: Feb 28, 2026

 Genuine Reviews Vs Review Bombing

-Why does Review Bombing happen?
+Why does review bombing happen?

 • Strong emotional reactions (such as anger or disappointment) often push users to leave negative reviews to express frustration, especially after controversial updates or decisions.